Second Church’s history is intertwined with the history of Manomet village and the original Church of the Pilgrims.

 A new Allen organ was installed in the sanctuary in the Summer of 2006.
 This newer, modern organ provides a glorious sound system for our Family Service band and traditional accompaniment for hymns at our Traditional Service.
 On October 15, 2006, this gift of music was dedicated to the memory of Mrs. Corrine Peck, organist at Second Church for 40+ years.

-Special thanks to our church historian Marty O’Meara.
+Special thanks to our church historian Marty O’Meara (now retired).